-Engine Flushing System
+ENGINE FLUSHING SYSTEM

 The onboard engine flushing system is used to clean the cooling water passages of your engines using a garden hose and tap water.
-To operate this system, first screw the garden hose adapter included in your owner's manual packet onto a garden hose that is connected to an external freshwater supply.
-The freshwater system on your boat is not a suitable water supply for the engine flushing system; it will not supply enough water or pressure to properly flush the engines.
-Next, locate the engine flush panel near the transom door and connect the garden hose to one of the fittings on the panel.
-Each fitting is labeled with the corresponding engine.
+To operate this system, do the following steps:

+1. Screw the garden hose adapter included in your owner's manual packet onto a garden hose that is connected to an external freshwater supply.

+Note: The freshwater system on your boat is not a suitable water supply for the engine flushing system; it will not supply enough water or pressure to properly flush the engines.

+- 2. Next, locate the engine flush panel near the transom door and connect the garden hose to one of the fittings on the panel.
+Each fitting is labeled with the corresponding engine. - 3.
 With the engines off, turn on the water supply and let the water flush the passages.

 Repeat this process until all engines have been flushed.
 Follow the engine manufacturer's recommendations for duration and frequency of flushing.
 The water supply does not need to be turned off before disconnecting the garden hose from a fitting.
 When flushing the engines when your boat is in water, tilt the engines up to achieve better results.

-Freshwater System
+FRESHWATER SYSTEM